CSchoel/arbitrary-but-fixed/_posts/2022-01-21-headless-gui-github-actions.md

 - junit
 - continuous integration
 - gui
+date: 2022-01-21 19:08 +0100
 ---
 ## The problem: Headless GUI testing

 Building unit tests for GUIs is not entirely straightforward.
 Usually, you want to separate your application logic from your GUI as much as possible precisely because this makes the code easier to test and debug.
 However, what if the graphical display *is* the main part of the application?
-This is true for [FCanvas](https://github.com/CSchoel/fcanvas/), a project that I started in my first years of teaching at the THM and now recently uploaded to GitHub.
+This is true for [FCanvas](https://github.com/CSchoel/fcanvas/), a project that I started in my first years of teaching at the THM in 2013 and now recently uploaded to GitHub.
 FCanvas is a library that allows programming novices to draw on a canvas and create simple animations, so the core functionality is closely tied to what can be seen on the canvas.

 While brushing the dust off the project I also wanted to add a few unit tests to ensure that none of my refactoring attempts would introduce any bugs or visual glitches.